HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

 Triggers discussed are viral infections (in 30% evidence of an acute EBV infection), mixed bacterial infections, poor hygiene.
 Occurrence in underlying diseases such as Behçet 's disease or atypical pneumonia has also been described.

 Clinical featuresThis section has been translated automatically.

-- Chronic form: recurrent ulcerations of varying size, slow healing, especially in the introitus vaginae and large labia.
+- Chronic form: Recurrent ulcerations of varying size, slowly healing, especially in the region of the vaginal introitus and the labia majora.

-- Gangrenous form: Rapidly growing, scab-covered, painful, possibly perforating, scarred ulcerations on the small labia.
-Acute onset, fever, regional swelling of the lymph nodes.
+- Gangrenous form: Rapidly growing, scab-covered, painful, possibly perforating, scarring healing ulcerations on the labia minora.
+Acute onset, fever, regional swelling of lymph nodes.

-- Miliary form: Small ulcerations on the edge of the large labia, on the perineum and the small labia.
+- Miliary form: small ulcerations on the border of the greater labia, on the perineum and the lesser labia.